 Having a slipping transmission can be a frustrating thing.
 You’ve been driving your car for a while now and you’ve come to expect it to shift a certain way.
 It’s comfortable and you’re a better driver because you can predict when your car will shift and how it will feel.
 It’s a very strange feeling when you go to pass someone on the freeway or take off from a stop light and when your car shifts you feel your engine rev up but your vehicle doesn’t accelerate like it usually does.
 This can be caused by a slipping transmission.

-You can also pick up BlueDevil products at any of our partnering local auto parts stores like:
+You can find BlueDevil Power Steering Stop Leak at any of our partnering local auto parts stores like:

 - Advance Auto Parts

 - CarQuest Auto Parts

 - O’Reilly Auto Parts